minimallinux/shopstar-child/README.md

 # shopstar-child
+Used with Woocommerce 3.25 and "Shopstar" Woocommerce parent theme.

 Child Theme with restyled footer and extra nav in footer for Shopstar Woocommerce Shop Theme has good Mobile Accessibility.

 Removed footer widgets which dont display well on mobile from original theme.

+Added custom templates for dual cart/checkout and various improvements including custom header with AWS Woocommerce search bar throughout site at very top of pages with custom css for all pages.

 Added deregister standard Wordpress Widgets and extra Footer Menu + extra styling for Woocommerce Cart.